your0rg/HabitatForMeteor/README.md

     1. [GitHub](https://github.com/) : You need user id and password, obviously.
 You'll also need a personal token; see below.
     2. [Habitat](https://app.habitat.sh/) : You can sign directly into Habitat with only your GitHub ID, **if** you already logged in to GitHub.

 1. *Prepare Virtual Machines* :: Prepare two Xubuntu Xenial Xerus virtual machines.
-To quickly run through the *getting started* snippets below, cutting and pasting with no edits, you should name the machines `hab4metdev` & `hab4metsrv`.
+To quickly run through the *getting started* snippets below, cutting and pasting with no edits, you should name the machines `hab4metdev` & `hab4metsrv` (`${TARGET_SRVR}`).
 Set up their `hosts` files so the developer (`hab4metdev`) machine can address the server (`hab4metsrv`) machine by name.
 The dev machine needs at least 12G disk space, while the server can be 8Gb.

 1. *Prepare Secure Shell* :: Ensure that both machines are fully SSH enabled, including being able to SSH & SCP from `hab4metdev` machine to `hab4metsrv` machine without password.
 The *getting started* snippets below expect the initial user on each machine to be called ´you´.